-The Hedgehog signaling pathway is a critical regulator of tissue patterning and homeostasis.
-First discovered for its role in fruit fly segmentation, the pathway contributes to digit specification, neural tube differentiation, hair follicle cycling, and a variety of other processes in mammals.
-Dysregulated Hedgehog pathway activation also promotes tumorigenesis in children and adults, including basal cell carcinoma, medulloblastoma, and rhabdomyosarcoma.
-Small-molecule modulators of the Hedgehog pathway are therefore useful tools for studying its embryonic and physiological functions and for dissecting the molecular mechanisms that regulate pathway activity.
-Hedgehog pathway inhibitors also constitute a new class of targeted anti-tumor drugs, as Smoothened inhibitors have demonstrated remarkable efficacy against certain human cancers.
-Our laboratory has been involved in the discovery and/or mechanistic characterization of several Hedgehog pathway antagonists and agonists, including the cyclopia-inducing natural product cyclopamine, the SANTs (Smoothened ANTagonists), SAG (Smoothened AGonist), purmorphamine, robotnikinin, JK184, and the HPIs (Hedgehog Pathway Inhibitors) (Figure 1).
-Many of these compounds directly target canonical Hedgehog pathway components, whereas others disrupt cellular processes required for Hedgehog signal transduction.
+Our laboratory uses chemical and genetic approaches to explore the molecular mechanisms that underlie embryonic patterning and tumorigenesis.
+Much of our work has focused on the Hedgehog (Hh) pathway, which contributes to digit specification, neural tube differentiation, hair follicle cycling, and a variety of other developmental processes.
+Dysregulated Hh pathway activation can also lead to cancer in children and adults, including basal cell carcinoma, medulloblastoma, and rhabdomyosarcoma.
+Our laboratory has discovered and/or mechanistically characterized several Hedgehog pathway antagonists and agonists, including the cyclopia-inducing natural product cyclopamine, the SANTs (Smoothened ANTagonists), SAG (Smoothened AGonist), purmorphamine, robotnikinin, JK184, and the HPIs (Hh Pathway Inhibitors) (Figure 1).
+Many of these compounds directly target canonical Hedgehog pathway components, whereas others disrupt cellular processes required for Hh signal transduction.
 For example, HPI-4 (ciliobrevin A) is the first specific inhibitor of cytoplasmic dyneins.

 While many aspects of developmental signaling can be studied in cultured cells, model organisms are required to gain a comprehensive understanding of how these pathways regulate embryonic patterning, tissue regeneration, and tumorigenesis.
 Our laboratory uses the zebrafish as a model of vertebrate biology, taking advantage of its facile aquaculture and husbandry, rapid development, optical transparency during embryogenesis, compatibility with forward-genetic approaches, and accessibility to chemical perturbations.
 Realizing the full potential of zebrafish in biomedical research, however, will require new technologies for manipulating and visualizing the genetic programs within this model organism.